Access4all/a11y-checklist/en/wcag/3-understandable/3.3-input-assistance/3.3.8-accessible-authentication-minimum/README.md

 On the other hand, tests in which the user has to recognize an object (such as an animal or vehicle) are okay - unless additional considerations are required (such as: "Multiply the number of cats by the number of dogs").

-**Important:** Such tests bring with them a whole host of additional challenges: for example, they must also be able to be operated with the keyboard and understood via screen reader, see also ✅-14 and ✅-63.
+**Important:** Such tests bring with them a whole host of additional challenges: for example, they must also be able to be operated with the keyboard and understood via screen reader, see also **✅-14 Graphical CAPTCHAs** and **✅-63 Operable with the keyboard**.

 ### Responsibilities